Gaucher Disease

 Past Medical History

-- History of recurrent bone fractures or bone pain.
+History of recurrent bone fractures or chronic bone pain without trauma.

 Family History